 The Great Firewall of China restricts users from accessing the free and open internet.
-A VPN (Virtual Private Network) can be used to browse freely, but few actually work in China, making the best VPN for China hard to find.
+People can use a VPN (a virtual private network) to browse more freely, but few actually work in China, making the best VPN for China hard to find.
 However, if you plan to travel there, then NordVPN is a great choice.
 This post will cover why you should use VPNs in China, whether you can get in trouble for using one, and how to use them.

 In China, the internet is controlled by the government.
 The Great Firewall regulates inbound and outbound Internet traffic between China and the rest of the world.
 Users are blocked from many popular websites and social networks, and some keywords are filtered from search engines.

 You’ll need a reliable VPN for China to get unfettered internet access.
 It will help you access blocked content, communicate with loved ones in other countries, and protect your internet traffic from snoopers and government surveillance.

 This term is used to describe the legal and technological censorship tools used by the Chinese government to restrict internet access in the country.
 Officially, it is called the Golden Shield project.
 Since the government owns all internet service providers (ISPs), it can monitor and control what information people in China access online.

 The government uses several different tactics to restrict users’ access to certain websites and online platforms.
 The most straightforward one is IP blocking.
 All Chinese ISPs block the IP addresses of undesirable websites.
 In addition to this, they use various DNS tampering methods.
 These include DNS poisoning and intentionally misconfigured DNS servers so that they return false IP addresses to the users.